 Sit down, fold your legs crosswise, keep your body erect, and set mindfulness to the fore.
 Always mindful, breathe in; mindful breathe out. . . .
 Breathe in, sensitive to the entire body, and breathe out sensitive to the entire body.
 Breathe and calm the bodily processes, sensitive to rapture, to pleasure, to mental processes, and to calming of mental processes.
 Breathe, sensitive to the mind, satisfying the mind, steadying the mind, releasing the mind. (cf. Samyutta Nikaya 54.13.)

 ❋ Awareness of the breath may be developed by applying oneself to it.
-There are many methods for it.
-Compare the hamsa method.
+There are many methods.

-Traditionally, five enlisted hindrances to mental diving (including focus-training) are:
+Traditionally, five enlisted hindrances to good meditation (including focus-training) are:

-Menial methods and lack of proficiency (skills) should be added to the list.
+Menial methods and lack of proficiency (skills) can be added to the list.
 Lack of evidence may hinder some practitioners too.
 Being dumbfounded is not good either.

 Among the factors that may help development and happiness are superior methods, as Buddha clarifies in Bhumija Sutta.
-Keen, observant performance, circumspect, solid and regular training; meticulous efforts without strain; and adjusting beautifully to one's level and competence at any given time - By such means the tables are set for up to splendid training.
+Keen, observant performance, circumspect, solid and regular training; meticulous efforts without strain; and adjusting beautifully to one's level and competence at any given time are sides to meditation skills to build.

 It generally helps to deepen one's meditation and integrate regular meditation in a rewarding lifestyle.

-❋ We may train many skills in communicating adequately - and develop meditation to relax in deeper and deeper meditation, and reap appreciativeness, and reduce the effects of stress too if things go well (see Mayo Clinic Staff, 2017).
+❋ On the Way, some may train many skills in communicating adequately - and develop meditation to relax in deeper and deeper meditation, and reap appreciativeness, and reduce the effects of stress too if things go well (see Mayo Clinic Staff, 2017).